maxritter/impfbot/README.md

 - Doctolib Puller (allows to find all practices from Doctolib in a specific geolocation)
 - Doctolib JSON (downloads json files for those found practices so traffic over the proxy is decreased)

-For some cities like Munich, the lists have been split so one roundtrip does not take more than 60 seconds.
-The servers are currently hosted in Heroku.
+The servers are currently hosted on two free Tiers in Heroku.

 The remaining information is on the [website](https://www.corona-impftermine.net/) or in the Telegram groups for the specific city.
 If you want to get in touch with me, contact me over my [personal website](https://maxritter.net/).